ADDTDR/Icestick-fpga/README.md

 ## Project Description:

 This set of instructions represents my exploration of Apio FPGA for Verilog and FPGA development.
-I will guide myself step by step through the process of setting up Apio, configuring it for my needs, and leveraging the Icestick FPGA board with a Lattice FPGA on board.
+Step by step guide through the process of setting up Apio, configuring it.

 ### Overview: